-- 4.2.1 The board, as a group, or as individual board members will never give instructions to persons who report directly or indirectly to the Township Manager, except: - A. Where elected officials, serving on an official committee or task force is assigned a staff liaison, in which case, directives regarding committee work may be given; - B. Where elected officials serving as department heads directly supervise staff. - 4.2.2 The board as a group will not evaluate, either formally or informally, any staff other than the Township Manager. - 4.2.3 T h e board will view Township Manager performance as identical to organizational performance, so that organizational accomplishment of board stated Ends and avoidance of board proscribed means will be viewed as successful Township Manager performance.
+- 4.2.1 The board, as a group, or as individual board members will never give instructions to persons who report directly or indirectly to the Township Manager, except: - A. Where elected officials, serving on an official committee or task force is assigned a staff liaison, in which case, directives regarding committee work may be given. - B. Where elected officials serving as department heads directly supervise staff. - 4.2.2 The board as a group will not evaluate, either formally or informally, any staff other than the Township Manager.

+- 4.2.2.1 It is the Township Manager that provides overall direction and is responsible for the selection, supervision, training, evaluation discipline and termination of all Township employees, either directly or through department heads. - 4.2.3 The board will view Township Manager performance as identical to organizational performance, so that organizational accomplishment of board stated Ends and avoidance of board proscribed means will be viewed as successful Township Manager performance.